ntnnitinkr/projects/healthPlanner/README.md

 ## Health Planner is a web application.
 It is built on top of Angular8 and React.
 Code is written in HTML, Typescript and Python.

 ################################################**Disclaimer**################################################
 This application is part of RedHatHackathonPlus2020 which was conducted by IBM.
+It was conducted at Asia Pacific level.
 I was a part of team of five members.
 Below were my responsibilities in building this project:
 1. To develop microservices using Python. (because I know Python programming language)
 2. To enhance the features of application like COVID data, Watson Services and Machine Learning. (because I have an experience in analytics/machine learning)
 3. To create navigation structure of whole UI. (because I can suggest very easily in building user-friendly app)